Whole Wheat Sourdough Bread Recipe

 Is whole wheat good for sourdough?

 Whole wheat flour is a great option for making sourdough bread, providing both nutritional benefits and delicious flavor.
 Whole wheat flour is made from the entire wheat kernel, including the bran and germ, which contain fiber, vitamins, and minerals.
 This makes whole wheat flour a more nutritious option than refined white flour.
 Whole wheat flour can also provide a nutty, slightly sweet flavor to sourdough bread, and it can help create a denser, more rustic texture.
-The natural sugars and starches in whole wheat flour also make it easier for the sourdough culture to ferment and produce carbon dioxide, which helps the bread rise.

 How does whole wheat flour affect sourdough?